ionescuv/learncf/exercises/2_push_your_first_app/problem.md

 * Create a new folder `web` and put a file named `index.html` in it
 * Put some static content in the .html file(something like "Hello World!")
 * Use `cf push` to deploy the application to Cloud Foundry using the app-name `web`.
-Limit the memory of the application to `128M`
+When pushing make sure to limit the memory of the application to `128M` (no need to waste memory) AND use the `--random-route` option, which appends some random words to the URL of your app (making sure it is unique)
+* Copy the generated random URL of your app and open it in your browser
+* Delete the app from CloudFoundry

 ## HINTS